Fall 2015 Application Instructions (Fall 2015 Application Closed)

 Applicants may find it useful to keep track of the application process via the PharmD Application Checklist.

 - PharmCAS Application.
 Candidates apply online via PharmCAS in the fall semester prior to the year in which they are seeking admission.
 All college transcripts, letters of recommendation and PCAT scores are sent to PharmCAS.
 Applicants who are re-applying need to resubmit ALL application materials.
-Application materials do not carry over from one year to the next, however some of your previous year's data will be saved.
+Application materials do not carry over from one year to the next; however, some of your previous year's data will be saved.
 Be sure to select the reapplicaton login when you begin your PharmCAS application.
-We encourage Fall 2014 applicants to complete the PharmCAS application at least three weeks prior to the November, 1 deadline to allow for application reviews around the November, 1 deadline).
+We encourage Fall 2015 applicants to complete the PharmCAS application at least three weeks prior to the November 3 deadline to allow for application reviews around the November 3 deadline).

 - UW-Madison Supplemental Application & Application Fee.
 A UW-Madison supplemental application is required for all applicants.
-The supplemental application and supplemental application fee of $56.00 must be submitted by November 1, 2013 (the PharmCAS application deadline is also November 1, 2014).
-We encourage Fall 2014 applicants to complete the PharmCAS application at least three weeks prior to the November, 1 deadline to allow for application reviews around the November, 1 deadline). (see the NOTE above).
+The supplemental application and supplemental application fee of $56.00 must be submitted by November 3, 2014 (the PharmCAS application deadline is also November 3, 2014).
+We encourage Fall 2015 applicants to complete the PharmCAS application at least three weeks prior to the November, 3 deadline to allow for application reviews around the November, 3 deadline). (see the NOTE above).
 The application fee can be submitted via credit card at the time of submission.
 If paying by check is preferred, the non-refundable supplemental application fee must be sent directly to the UW-Madison School of Pharmacy in the form of check or money order made payable to the University of Wisconsin – Madison.
 Paying by credit card is preferred.
 The supplemental application is entirely online and must be submitted online.
-The Fall 2014 supplemental application will be available in July, 2013.
+The Fall 2015 supplemental application is currently available.

 - 3 Letters of Recommendation.
 Three PharmCAS letters of recommendation are required.
 Electronic submission is strongly preferred.
 You will need to designate your evaluators as part of your PharmCAS application.
 All applicants must use PharmCAS recommendation forms.
-PharmCAS recommendation forms for Fall 2014 admission will not be available until June, 2013.
+PharmCAS recommendation forms for Fall 2015 admission will not be available until the PharmCAS application is available.
 Letter of recommendation requirements:

 - One of the three letters must be from a college-level math or science instructor (professor, lecturer, teaching assistant)